Frank Cummins (Kilkenny hurler): Inter-county

 Cummins first came to prominence on the inter-county scene as a member of the Kilkenny minor hurling team in the early 1960s.
 He had little success at this level and later moved onto the county's under-21 team.
 Here he won a Leinster title in 1968, however, Kilkenny were later defeated by Cork in the All-Ireland final.

 By this stage he had already joined the Kilkenny senior hurling team, making his debut in an Oireachtas game in 1966.
 The following year he was a non-playing substitute as Kilkenny captured both Leinster and All-Ireland honours, however, it wasn't until 1969 that Cummins found a regular place on the team at midfield.
 That year he missed 'the Cats' Leinster final triumph over Offaly, however, he later lined out in his first All-Ireland final appearance.
 Cork faced Kilkenny in that game and revenge for the defeat in 1966 was foremost in the minds of the Kilkenny team.
 For a while it looked as if the Leesiders would triumph over their great rivals once again, however, five points from Kilkenny in the last seven minutes gave the Noresiders the victory and gave Cummins a first All-Ireland medal.

 While Cummins had already captured an All-Ireland medal the best was yet to come for the Kilkenny team in the 1970s.
 1971 saw Cummins capture a second provincial medal as Kilkenny began to assert their dominance over near rivals Wexford.
 The Leinster champions subsequently played Tipperary in the only eighty-minute final between these great rivals.
 The game has gone down in All-Ireland final folklore for a number of reasons.
 As the first All-Ireland final to be broadcast by RTÉ in colour, the nation saw Kilkenny's Eddie Keher score a remarkable 2 goals and 11 points and still end up on the losing side.
 The county's ever-dependable goalkeeper, Ollie Walsh, had a nightmare of a game in which he conceded five goals, one of which passed through his legs, while that year's Hurler of the Year, Michael 'Babs' Keating, played out the closing stages of the game in his bare feet.
-After a thrilling game Tipp emerged the victors on a score line of 5-17 to 5-14.
-In spite of this defeat Cummins’ brialliance at midfield was recognised when he was named on the inaugural All-Stars team.
+After a thrilling game, Tipp emerged the victors on a score line of 5-17 to 5-14.
+In spite of this defeat, Cummins’ brilliance at midfield was recognised when he was named on the inaugural All-Stars team.